 Discover that there is more than just loving dogs and holding a leash to being successful; there is a protocol to ensure that dog handlers conduct themselves in a professional manner, one that is respectful of the dogs in their care, other park/street users, and the environment.

 Whether you are a dog owner or a canine caregiver, this intensive program provides you with the essential components of dog walking.
 Learn from a practicing Animal Behaviourist and welfare scientist, and other industry experts.
 Instruction includes specific dog handling techniques, pet first-aid, personal and pet safety, legislation and by-laws, and how to start and run a dog walking business.
 Students are introduced to animal learning, dog behavior, and science-based concepts of canine behavior.
 Test this knowledge in a practical workshop and on your final exam.

 - 19 years of age and older

 - Fluency in written and spoken english (Grade 11 or equivalent)

-- Practical component: Physical ability to walk distances, and to assist large dogs (control of, and lifting)
+- Physical ability to walk distances, and to assist large dogs (control of, and lifting)

 This program has been updated to include the course Risk Management for Caregivers.
-All seven courses plus the exam and First Aid for Dogs are required for certificate completion, however registration is open for all courses as long as the prerequisites are met.
+All six courses plus the exam and First Aid for Dogs are required for certificate completion.